Daniel-Appleton-SHU/Daniel-Appleton-SHU.github.io/README.md

 ### High Storrs School | September 2012 - July 2017

-• 5 GCSEs at grade C to B
+*5 GCSEs at grade C to B

-• 2 GCSEs at grade 5 to 8 (Including English language 5 and Mathematics 8)
+*2 GCSEs at grade 5 to 8 (Including English language 5 and Mathematics 8)

-• City and Guilds qualification in food studies (Completed July 2015)
+*City and Guilds qualification in food studies (Completed July 2015)

-• Level 2 award in food safety and catering (Completed October 2014)
+*Level 2 award in food safety and catering (Completed October 2014)

+## Technical Competencies

+Proficient Knowledge of Python and key libraries (Pandas and NumPy for Data Analysis, Scikit Learn for Machine Learning, Matplotlib for Data Visualisation)
+Proficient Knowledge of Tableau for Data Visualisation Experience of developing large scale machine learning models with parallel processing Experience of working with and analysing large datasets with Dask Experience of working with R to perform data analysis and data visualisation Experience of working with SAS to perform data analysis Experience of writing well-structured and engaging reports of key findings from projects and assignments